Weak Poincar\'e Inequality for Convolution Probability Measures: Introduction

-It is well known that functional inequalities of Dirichlet forms are powerful tools in characterizing the properties of Markov semigroups and their generators, see \cite{Wbook1} for instance.
+During the last decades, a lot of attention has been devoted to the study of ergodic theory for Markov processes.
+Specifically a lot of effort has been made on the stability speed for the corresponding Markov processes (see e.g. \cite{BCG,MT93a,MT93b,MT93c,Wbook1}).
+From this former work, functional inequalities of Dirichlet forms play important roles in characterizing the convergence speed of ergodic Markov processes.
+For instance, Poincar\'{e} inequalities imply the exponential ergodic speed of Markov processes; super Poincar\'{e} inequalities imply the strong ergodicity of the corresponding processes; weak Poincar\'{e} inequalities are used to characterize the non-exponential convergence rate for semigroup (see \cite{Wbook1} for details).

+However, to establish a functional inequality, we always need the coefficients of the generator to satisfy some regularity conditions.
 To deal with generators with less regular or less explicit coefficients, an efficient way is to regard the measures as perturbations from better ones, which satisfy the underlying functional inequalities.
-So it is important to investigate perturbations of functional inequalities.

-The convolution probability measure, in the sense of independent sum of random variables, can be regard as a kind of perturbation; see e.g. \cite{CWW, Zim} and reference therein.
-In \cite{WW}, explicit sufficient conditions have been presented such that the convolution probability measures satisfy the log-Sobolev/ Poincar\'{e}/ super Poincar\'{e} inequalities.
-The present article is thus a continuation of \cite{WW} for the study of weak Poincar\'{e} inequalities for the convolution probability measures.
+The convolution probability measure, in the sense of an independent sum of random variables, can be regarded as a kind of perturbation; see e.g. \cite{Cha8,Zim} and references therein.
+Moveover, the study of functional inequalities for convolution probability measures is helpful in describing some behaviors of random variables under independent perturbations, see e.g. \cite[Section 3]{Zim} for an application to the study of random matrices.

+Recently, F.-Y. Wang and J. Wang \cite{WW} gave some sufficient conditions for log-Sobolev/ Poincar\'{e}/ super Poincar\'{e} inequalities for convolution probability measures.
+The present article is thus a continuation of \cite{WW} to study weak Poincar\'{e} inequalities for the convolution probability measures.